-- 8.2.5.1 Back numbers must be worn by each athlete. - 8.2.5.2 A device to indicate the order of shooting: AB/CD; CD/AB, etc. The letters will be large enough to be read by all athletes from their respective shooting positions.
-Two or more of these devices may be needed. - 8.2.5.3 One large scoreboard for progressive totals after each end, for at least the first eight women and first eight men and which indicates the scores for the qualification cut. - 8.2.5.4 The large scoreboard may be supplemented by displaying the progressive scores of all athletes after each end. - 8.2.5.5 In the Indoor Match Round, a name plate carrying the athlete's back number or name in the individual events, or the officially recognized three (3) letters denoting the Member Association in the team events, will be displayed at each target butt next to the scoring device.
-The letters or figures must be at least 20cm tall. - 8.2.5.6 In the Indoor Match Round for Individuals and Teams a flip score device to show three (3) figures will be displayed below each target butt.
-The figures will be at least 20cm tall.
-The use of the flip score device will make the updating of the scoreboard optional. - 8.2.5.7 Flags, or some other suitable device, for scorers at the target line, and the athletes at the shooting line to call a Judge. - 8.2.5.8 A raised platform with seating facilities for the Director of Shooting. - 8.2.5.9 Loudspeaker equipment. - 8.2.5.10 Sufficient number of chairs or benches behind the waiting line for all athletes, Team Captains, coaches and other officials.
-The chairs for Judges should be placed at appropriate places along the waiting line - 8.2.5.11 A score board or some such device with the athlete's name and/or target number (1A, 1B, 1C or simply A, B, C and adding D if there are four athletes per target butt, etc.) may replace the name plate and the flip score device for displaying cumulative total scores.
-When any such device is being used, it will be placed on the floor below each target butt or fixed firmly to the target butt.
-It will be changed by the appointed scorer, aided by the athletes on that target butt, after the arrows have been scored and drawn, and before they leave the target butt.
+- 8.2.5.1 Back numbers must be worn by each athlete. - 8.2.5.2 A device to indicate the order of shooting: AB/CD; CD/AB, etc. The letters will be large enough to be read by all athletes from their respective shooting positions. - 8.2.5.3 A scoreboard for cumulative totals after each end, for at least the first five athletes of each category and the scores for the qualification cut. - 8.2.5.4 In the Indoor Match Round, a name plate carrying the athlete's back number or name in the individual events, or the officially recognized three (3) letters denoting the Member Association in the team events, will be displayed at each target butt next to the scoring device.
+The letters or figures must be at least 20cm tall. - 8.2.5.5 In the Indoor Match Round for Individuals and Teams a flip-score device to show three (3) digits will be displayed below each butt.
+The figures will be at least 25cm tall. - 8.2.5.6 A raised platform with seating facilities for the Director of Shooting. - 8.2.5.7 An audio system and wireless radios. - 8.2.5.8 On shooting fields other than the Final Field or Finals area of the main field, a sufficient numbers of chairs or benches placed behind the waiting line for all athletes, Team Captains, coaches and other officials.

+The chairs for Judges, with some shelter from the weather, should be placed at appropriate places along the waiting line for the qualification and elimination round fields.